ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 a >>= fun x -> b >>= fun y -> c
 ```
 Variables `x` and `y` may appear in `c` in the three cases.
 The first form isn't
-very convenient, it uses a lot of parentheses.
+very convenient, as it uses a lot of parentheses.
 The second one is often the
-preferred one due to its resemblance with regular local definitions.
+preferred due to its resemblance with regular local definitions.
 The third
 one is harder to read, as `>>=` associates to the right in order to avoid
 parentheses in that precise case, but it's easy to get lost.
 Nevertheless, it
 has some appeal when named functions are used.
 It looks a bit like good old Unix